Md-Mashrur-Sadat/newsportal/README.md

 # newsportal
-A newsportal website made using PHP
+A newsportal website made using HTML, CSS, JAVASCRIPT, PHP